savaslabs/savaslabs.github.io/_posts/2017-01-30-docker-frontend-tools.md

 First we spin up the Docker containers by running `docker-compose up -d`.

-Once the containers are running, we shell directly into the theme directory of the `node-php-composer` container by running the command:
+Once the containers are running, we can open a Bash shell in the theme directory of the `node-php-composer` container by running the command:

 ```bash
 docker-compose run --rm --service-ports -w /var/www/html/web/themes/custom/pattern_lab_starter node-php-composer /bin/bash